-- Get a list of 100 German companies that offer 3.000 English job in Germany
+- Get 100 German companies that offer 3.000 English job in Germany

 - Get a weekly invite to a LIVE Podcast with German employers that offer English speaking Jobs.
 (You can ask questions live!)

-- Get access to my Expats Career Webinar, where I explain step by step how you get access to German managers.
+- Get invited to my Expats Career Webinar, where I explain step by step how you get access to German managers.

 - Get 100 German companies that offer 3.000 English jobs in Germany.
 (Free)